sughrahakim/lc-wikidata/_episodes/03-intro_to_editing.md

-- Once we are done we click click "Create".
+- Once we are done we click "Create".
 You should see something like his:

 ![Wikidata Feyman](../fig/l03-Mae_Jemison_05_Newly_created_book.png)